-Why women can try shaving their face?
+Why do women try shaving their face?

-As anyone who has ever browsed the beauty tags on Instagram will know, dermaplaning – also known as dermablading or face shaving – isn’t a new phenomenon, but it is one of this year’s hot beauty topics.
+As anyone who has ever browsed the beauty tags on Instagram will know, dermaplaning (also known as dermablading or face shaving) isn’t a new phenomenon, but it is one of this year’s hot beauty topics.

-Basically, dermaplaning is a face shaving technique for women done in a salon, but it is also something which you can do in your own home.
+Basically, dermaplaning is a face shaving technique for women done in a salon, but it is also something you can do in your own home.

-The added benefits of shaving your face
+The benefits of shaving your face

 From a beauty perspective, fans swear facial shaving gives your skin instant smoothness and a natural glow.
 It’ll also improve your make-up application – foundation glides on and stays put, and is less likely to look powdery.